-Here are the rules:
+Here are the basic rules:

-- Rates will be applied top-down (see above). - Only Rental Rates and Add-On rate types will be used for auto-calculations - Put longer-term rates above shorter-term (e.g. so a weekly rate is applied before a daily rate for 7 days) - Try to make rates mutually exclusive, so for instance only one daily rate would apply for any given site, discount, and date.
-If this is not practical, make sure all qualified rates are above the generic (default) rates so they get applied first if appropriate. - Put discount rates above non-discount (if they aren't completely mutually exclusive) - For monthly pro-rate daily rates, make sure the >= days is set properly to avoid applying pro-rates to reservations less than a month long.
+- Rates will be applied top-down (see above).
+When adding a rate, think about whether it should take precedence over any rates listed above it (e.g. weekly vs. daily). - Only Rental Rates and Add-On rate types will be used for auto-calculations. - Put longer-term rates above shorter-term (e.g. so a weekly rate is applied instead of a daily rate for 7 days). - Try to make rates mutually exclusive, so for instance only one daily rate would apply for any given site, discount, and date.
+If this is not practical, make sure all qualified rates are above the generic (default) rates so they get applied first if appropriate. - Put discount rates above non-discount (if they aren't completely mutually exclusive by the definitions), so that the normal rate only gets used if none of the discounts apply. - For monthly pro-rate daily rates, make sure the >= days is set properly to avoid applying pro-rates to reservations less than a month long.
 (Also be sure to set <= for non-pro-rate daily rates, or make sure the pro-rate rates are above the normal daily rates). - If you pro-rate by the actual number of days in the month, have separate pro-rate rates (for 28, 29, 30 and 31 days) with season dates set appropriately. - If a rate shouldn't be used for auto-rates (including monthly billing), set the "Exclude from auto-rate calculations" flag.